-When you first take out a fixed-rate loan, the majority the payment goes toward interest.
-As you pay on the loan, more of your payment is applied to principal.
+During the early amortization period of a fixed-rate loan, a large percentage of your payment goes toward interest, and a much smaller part goes to principal.
+As you pay , more of your payment is applied to principal.

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
-Call Budica Financial Corporation at (951)840-4188 to discuss your situation with one of our professionals.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in this low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
+Call Budica Financial Corporation at (951)840-4188 to discuss how we can help.

-There are many different kinds of Adjustable Rate Mortgages.
-Generally, the interest rates on ARMs are determined by a federal index.
-A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many kinds of Adjustable Rate Mortgages.
+Generally, the interest rates for ARMs are based on an outside index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often have the lowest rates at the start.
-They guarantee that rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
+ARMs usually start out at a very low rate that may increase over time.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the initial rate is set for three or five years.
 It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate loans most benefit people who plan to move before the initial lock expires.
+These loans are fixed for a number of years (3 or 5), then adjust.
+Loans like this are often best for people who anticipate moving in three or five years.
+These types of adjustable rate programs are best for people who will move before the loan adjusts.